devan-io/devan-io/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+My name is Devanarayan.
+I am a final year CSE student at SCTCE, Pappanamcode.
-- 🌱 I’m currently learning ...
+- 🔭 I’m currently working on a Full-Stack Library Website for my college.
-- 👯 I’m looking to collaborate on ...
+- 🌱 I’m currently learning Python for DL and Advanced DSA.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with new and fun projects 😊.

 <!--
 **devan-io/devan-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.